phetsims/phet-info/doc/new-dev-onboarding.md

 ## 👷‍♀ Project Management

 PhET's approach and systems for project management are constantly evolving, especially as PhET continues to grow.
-Currently we have a very flat management structure, and the development team works directly with the director of PhET to set and track goals.
+Currently we have a very flat management structure, and the development team works together to bring Epics and other goals to the attention of the wider organization.
 All developers should feel free to suggest improvements to the project management process.
 Also, please update this section of the onboarding document if you find that anything you read here is no longer accurate or pertinent.

-### Quarterly Goals
+### Iterations

-Each quarter we have meetings to discuss and set the goals for the upcoming quarter and review the progress of goals from the previous quarter.
-The goals are driven largely by the grants that fund the work that we do and by the needs of the simulation users.
-A [project board](https://github.com/orgs/phetsims/projects/41/views/33) is used to track and maintain this information.
+PhET transitioned to an agile style working environment in early 2023.
+This transition included the start of an "iteration" process.
+Each iteration ranges from 2-3 weeks depending on the needs and schedule of the organization.
+The director of PhET will identify the priorities for each iteration, and each iteration team will then choose tasks (or goals), that help drive the progress and work of each iteration.
+Many of the priorities for each iteration are driven largely by the grants that fund the work that we do and by the needs of the simulation users.
+We currently use Monday.com to organize our iterations as well as short term and long term roadmaps.
+You can find more information about the iteration process [here](https://phetsims.monday.com/docs/4639020997)

 ### Weekly Meetings

-The development group meets weekly with the director of PhET to discuss items that are added to the agenda, and to work through open issues that are on the project board.
+The development group meets weekly (unless it is a iteration planning week) to discuss items that are added to the agenda, and to work through open issues that need the help or input of the larger team.
+These meetings also serve as a time to elevate issues that may need more time and resources to accomplish.
+The dev team discusses goals for the codebase at large and then votes on what issues should be elevated and scheduled for iteration planning.

 The agenda and history for this meeting can be found in this [google doc](https://docs.google.com/document/d/1bAPEP1iUxQRuCSLHkrwjAH-948kB-sBN3hCC54g-8dc/edit) (We update this document every year, so if this link is out of date, please fix it!).
 Any developer can add an agenda item at any time prior to the start of the meeting.

-Developers are also encouraged to add GitHub issues to the [project board](https://github.com/orgs/phetsims/projects/35) that they feel need to be discussed by the group.
-Our goal is to move through issue discussions quickly, and assign each issue to a subgroup of developers who can finish the necessary work.

 ### GitHub Issues